Get a towing or vehicle storage certificate

 Authorized training providers

-As of July 1, 2024, tow truck drivers must complete a mandatory driver training course from a government-approved provider before applying for or renewing a certificate.
+Tow truck drivers must complete a mandatory driver training course from a government-approved provider before applying for a Tow Driver certificate.
+This driver training only needs to be completed once, unless specified by the Director of Towing and Vehicle Storage Standards.

 When you successfully complete the driver training: